 These works were displayed alongside a second body of work made by the hand of Rachel Dolezal.
 Dolezal is a controversial self-styled “transracial” American who gained notoriety for passing as Black and for building a life and career on this racial deception.
 Her compositions exhibit brazen self-pity and remorselessness; the black-and-white charcoal drawing Drowning (2020) is a self-portrait of Dolezal swimming in the ocean, encircled by sharks.
 In the acrylic painting Back & White Cookie (2020), she wears a headwrap and holds a black-and-white cookie with one bite taken out.
 The maudlin works were ordered directly from Dolezal via Instagram, signed by Farah, and exhibited as readymades.
 Dolezal threatened to prosecute over the exhibition, accusing Farah of overreach, unlawful appropriation, and the willful co-opting of an artistic identity—a move that may strike some as ironic.
 Maneuvering within the exhibition format, Farah created a visual and discursive framework that boldly complicated the terrain of Black representation, leaving its signifiers tangled amidst questions of authorship, presentation, and color.

-While in residence at Callie’s, Farah worked on paintings for an upcoming exhibition at Christine König Galerie in Vienna.
-On July 27th, Farah also hosted the fourth iteration of , an occasional reading series that aims to celebrate community, care, and joyful assembly.
+While in residence in 2021, Farah hosted the fourth iteration of , an occasional reading series that aims to celebrate community, care, and joyful assembly.
 Organized in collaboration with writer Harry Burke, the series has been held three times between 2014 and 2016.
-Farah’s residency at Callie’s followed their recent exhibition at Fri Art Kunsthalle Fribourg, Switzerland, and preceded their relocation to New York.
+Farah’s 2021 residency at Callie’s followed their exhibition at Fri Art Kunsthalle Fribourg, Switzerland, and preceded their relocation to New York.